 He also said you were the one that suggested he rent a...

-The rest of this article is only available with an archive subscription or by purchasing back issue #33.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #33.
 For an upcoming year's free subscription, and our current issue on PDF...